nakigoe/nakigoe/README.md

 <kbd style="width: 2em; height: 2em;"><a href="#en">ENGLISH</a></kbd> | <kbd><a href="#ru">РУССКИЙ</a></kbd> | <kbd>[日本語](#ja)</kbd>
 <hr>

-> <p name="en" id="en">Due to repeated incidents of unauthorized use and exploitation of my projects without attribution or support, I have moved all automation projects to private repositories.
-If you are a hiring manager or have a potential job offer, please contact me through my LinkedIn profile.</p>
+> <p name="en" id="en">Due to incidents of unauthorized use and exploitation of my projects, I have moved automation repositories to private.
+Unauthorized use of my scripts is prohibited.
+If you have any professional inquiries, please contact me directly through LinkedIn.</p>
 >
 > <p>Thank you for your understanding.</p>
 >